Berkeley Co. program preparing residents for manufacturing jobs a statewide model - South Carolina Radio Network

 “We don’t anticipate this will slow down anytime soon,” she said.

 Funding from the program comes from economic development funds raised through sources such as payment-in-lieu-of-taxes.
 No taxpayer money is spent.
-But county officials say the program important to support its residents.
+The Lean Manufacturing course normally costs open-enrollment students $999, but it costs the county on average, about $400 per student.

 “We are about the quality of life and this is about creating opportunity for the citizens here, those who live here and those who want to build a family here or have a family here, so that’s what it really comes down to,” she said.
 “It starts with things like this.”